geudde/attic-chest/pages/13.reference/01.porden/docs.md

 178 THE SEA. book iv.

 Miranda ceas'd — delighted and amaz'd,
-The amorous monarch on his suppliant gaz'd ;
+The amorous monarch on his suppliant gaz'd;
 He deem'd the maid who spoke the enamour'd fair,
 And little thought Miranda's self was there.
 And when, as she of Alfred dar'd to speak,
 The rose bloom'd deeper on her bashful cheek,
 With joy he mark'd the radiant tint that glow'd,
-But to himself transferr'd the love it shew'd ;
+But to himself transferr'd the love it shew'd;
 For we, ourselves still anxious to deceive, 550

 Hope what we wish, and what we hope believe.